 Joshua already lives in Rotterdam, Max will move on Monday.
 Whether Joshua is going to help?
 “I wasn’t actually planning to.
 But he has my number if necessary.”

-Sophie Vaessen (17, Business Administration, left on the photo) and Romaissa Lassgaa (18, Business Administration and Law) are in the same introduction group and hang out together – more or less out of necessity.
+Sophie Vaessen (17, Business Administration) and Romaissa* (18, Business Administration and Law) are in the same introduction group and hang out together – more or less out of necessity.
 “There are only guys in our group, so we look out for each other from the start”, says Romaissa.
 Any boyfriend material?
 Sophie: “Not really our types.”

 “She is super spontaneous, easy to have a conversation with”, Sophie says of Romaissa.
 “I immediately felt like I had known her for a long time”, her new friend adds.
 Will the two still be friends in ten years?
 Romaissa, after a long pause: “I don’t know.
 But I do feel that I have found someone who I can turn to when I need someone during my studies.”